 Although, if you’re okay with giving up absolute privacy, even the non-E2E encrypted options here are very impressive.

 Zoho Mail, Skiff Email, Posteo and the others wouldn’t disappoint you in any way.
-I’d recommend start with Proton Mail, see what it offers and then try the others out?
+I’d recommend start with Mailfence, see what it offers and then try the others out?
 It’s 100% free forever anyway so you aren’t losing anything, are you?